 April 24, 2009.
 Time to clean those panels.

 My wife and I are full-time RV boondockers.
 (No, we don’t live at Walmart.
 They are not in the boondocks.)
 We successfully run our fifth wheel’s electrical system on batteries charged with solar power and do NOT own a generator.
 Contrary to what you have probably read in other places; it is possible to run a coffee maker and a toaster on battery power.
 The only time we have been plugged in for over six years has been to run air conditioning or when we have been stuck for over three days & covered with snow.
 No, we don’t act like we are plugged in and leave everything on all the time and yes, we do have to conserve if the sun doesn’t shine, but we still use the Mr. Coffee & watch a 19 inch TV for several hours every day.
 I have a background in electrical engineering and electrical equipment sales and have spent quite a lot of time and experimentation in figuring out how to make an RV system work.
 It is different from designing buildings.
 I have rewired my system three times, had three different sets of batteries and five charge controllers.
 So, when I tell you it is possible to run on your batteries, you can believe me.
 We do it.
 The folks in the RV industry are not the people to go to when you need honest information.
 Everybody you talk to has an agenda and you need to ask yourself what that agenda is before you believe what they say.
 For instance, the RV manufacturer, who is in bed with the RV park industry, will tell you that they put in a battery charger, but he is lying to you about that (see converters, page 4), so you will end up needing to be plugged in at an RV park.
 The solar panel salesman might tell you to put in #12 wires, knowing that it is going to soak up a lot of the power from your panels.
 He will also tell you that the charge controller’s factory’s voltage setting is high enough, when in truth your batteries will never get full at that setting.
 That way you will go back to buy more panels in order to get the same amount of power you might have if you had used larger wire and set your voltage up to the proper level, so he gets to make more money.
 The battery salesman will tell you to buy more batteries than your charger has the ability to maintain, so he can make more money.
 How can you tell if a salesman is lying to you?
 His lips are moving!
+(Later I figured out that time is even more important than voltage… Most RV charge controllers do zero time in absorption and drop to float long before a battery is charged.)

 My agenda?
 I am trying to get back the peace and quiet we used to have during the evenings when we are out camping and enjoying conversations or the sounds of nature around the campfire.
 More and more these days what we are hearing is the drone of generators, when they really are unnecessary except for cooking and occasional battery charging, which can both be done at times that should not bother your neighbors.
 I’ll never understand why so many people have to be told when running a generator is inconsiderate.
 Many seem to think that any time they want power, 24 hours a day, is acceptable.
 That is just fine if you don’t want to make new friends, but most of us don’t want to be kept awake, woke up early or be forced to listen to generators when we are trying to converse during meals, happy hour or night time campfire.
 Even those “quiet” generators make noise when several are running.
 You can charge in the middle of the day when you won’t bother anybody and use power quietly during the evening.
 I’ll never forget how one of our best boondocking friends once asked me to look at his batteries & charging because he was having problems.
 I had never heard a generator running near their rig and had been assuming that they had solar panels.
 When I asked how many panels he had, he responded with “none”.
 Positive proof that you don’t need to be inconsiderate with the use of a generator in order to boondock.
 It turned out that he was having a charger problem that was easily fixed.
 There are already countless books and articles written about the technical side of this problem, but none of them that I have read do an adequate job of emphasizing the most important parts of the battery system puzzle.
 I am supplying this information as a supplement, not replacement, to what is already out there in the hope that I can help quiet things down and to educate my RV friends so they don’t waste their money on things that don’t work.
 I evaluate electrical systems, perform repairs and some solar installations, but I’m not selling equipment, so I have nothing to gain if you listen to me, except to live in a quieter world.
 I am not trying to sell you anything.